Shark-vil/xray_vless_easy_install_script/README.md

 ## Attention!
 **You must buy, or find a free DOMAIN NAME (example.com)**

+P.s. [dnsexit](https://dnsexit.com/domains/free-second-level-domains/) - It seems this site gives you the opportunity to register a domain for free.
+It is true that the free period of use is 1 year.

 ## Arguments:
 * --help - Print help info